-One of the more obvious benefits of karate is that it will give you the tools to defend yourself in a dangerous situation.
-Perhaps that it your primary interest in karate.
-In training, you’ll work through many techniques with blatant real-world applications.
+One of the more obvious benefits of karate is that it will give you the tools to defend yourself in dangerous situations and perhaps that is your primary interest in karate.
+In training, you’ll work through many techniques with real-world applications.

-Karate tends to make someone an expert at reading body language, too—from the person who wants to be left alone, to the person who is primed to initiate combat.
+Karate tends to make someone an expert at reading body language, whether that’s the person who wants to be left alone or the person who is primed to initiate combat.
 Just as much as karate can train someone to get out of a sticky situation, it can train someone to deescalate or avoid one altogether.

 Having the ability to defend yourself goes a lot deeper than any street altercation, too.
 True of most physical activities, confidence in karate implies a mastery of your physical body and the space you hold.
 This bleeds into a general physical confidence, and then a better all-around self-esteem.

 Karate is a full body workout.
-And, like with any activity utilizing every muscle, regular practice will improve oxygen circulation, overall cardiovascular health, strength, and endurance.
+Like with any activity utilizing every muscle, regular practice will improve oxygen circulation, overall cardiovascular health, strength, and endurance.

 By practicing karate, you will be stretching regularly.
 You will be doing lots of pushups and holding positions which increase muscle mass and improve muscle tone, such as the zenkutsu dachi (front stance) and kiba dachi (horse stance).
 Katas (forms), individual training exercises, as well as kicking drills, are great sources of cardio.

-No matter your fitness goals, karate is a fun way to become more flexible, more agile, stronger, and healthier.
+No matter your fitness goals, karate is a fun way to become more agile, stronger, and healthier.

 Karate can also reduce stress in less physical ways.
 Regular discipline in a positive activity can do wonders for motivation and purpose.
 Distraction from problems, general self-efficacy, and socialization can all eliminate stress as well and help a person operate with a more positive outlook.